johnbrodowski/OpenAI-API-Vision-TextToText-DALL-E/README.md

 Some classes for basic use of OpenAI API for Vision, TextToText Generation and DALL-E TextToImage Generation.

-This repository contains a comprehensive C# application designed to interact with OpenAI's API for various service, including image generation, vision capabilities, and text-to-text transformations.
-Utilizing the robust capabilities of OpenAI, this application demonstrates how to seamlessly integrate AI-driven features into .NET applications.
+This repository contains classes to interact with OpenAI's API for various service, including image generation, vision capabilities, and text-to-text transformations.
+Utilizing the robust capabilities of OpenAI, this application demonstrates how to  integrate AI-driven features into .NET applications.

 ## Features